2. Gaussian Mixture Models#

 If we then express the distribution of interest \(p(x)\) as the marginalized joint distribution, we obtain

-However, if we try to analytically solve this problem, we will see that there is no closed form solution.
+However, if we try to solve this problem analytically, we will see that there is no closed-form solution (because of the sum inside the \(\ln\)).
 The problem is that we do not know which \(z_k\) each of the measurements comes from.

 2.2.1.
 Expectation-Maximization#

-There is an iterative algorithms that can solve the maximum likelihood problem by alternating between two steps.
+There is an iterative algorithm that can solve the maximum likelihood problem by alternating between two steps.
 The algorithm goes as follows:

 In the E-step, we compute the posterior probability of \(z^{(i)}_k\) given the data point \(x^{(i)}\) and the current \(\pi\), \(\mu\), \(\Sigma\) values as